astoff/digestif/README.md

 files.
 The typical TeX literate documentation is ostensibly not machine readable, so in most cases lists of commands with a short explanation and a description of the arguments must be compiled manually.
-These files are in the `digestif-data` folder, and their format should be more or less self explanatory.
+These files are in the `data` folder, and their format should be more or less self explanatory.
 Some sources that seem suitable for automatic extraction include:

 - [x] For plain TeX: [TeX for the impatient](https://www.gnu.org/software/teximpatient/).
 - [x] For ConTeXt: whatever the source of [this pdf](http://www.pragma-ade.nl/general/qrcs/setup-en.pdf) is.